To the Campus Community

-StFX is working to finalize arrangements that will allow all students to complete their exams.
+StFX is working to determine a plan that will allow all students to complete their exams.
 Students will not be expected to return to campus for exams.
 There will be more details to come on this next week, as we consult with the Council of Nova Scotia University Presidents and Nova Scotia Public Health regarding next steps.

 I am currently on a clinical or co-op work placement or working in a research capacity.
 Are these being impacted?

-Clinical and co-op placements, as well as limited research activities, including thesis-based Masters co-op work placements can continue.
+Clinical placements, research activities, including thesis-based Masters co-op work placements are continuing.

 Are residences at the university closing down?

-Residences will remain open but we are encouraging all students who can return home to do so.
+Residences will remain open until April 5th, but we are encouraging all students who can return home to do so.

 I am unable to return home.
 Can I still stay in residence?